cambridge-ceu/csd3/applications/gatk.md

 gatk --list
 ```

-We proceed to setup a module, to be loaded with `module load ceuadmin/gatk/4.4.0.0`.
+We proceed to set up a module, to be loaded with `module load ceuadmin/gatk/4.4.0.0`.

 At the time of writing (28/9/2023), `gatk --list` only works with Java 17.